Francis Lascelles Jardine

-Francis Lascelles (Frank) Jardine (28 August 1841 - 19 March 1919) was a Scottish-Australian pioneer who was at the forefront of British colonization and Aboriginal dispossession in the Cape York Peninsula and Torres Strait regions of Far North Queensland.
+Francis Lascelles (Frank) Jardine (28 August 1841 - 19 March 1919) was a Scottish-Australian pioneer who was at the forefront of European exploration of Australia in the Cape York Peninsula and Torres Strait regions of Far North Queensland.

 Early life

 Frank Jardine was born on 28 August 1841 at the "Rathluba" property near East Maitland in the British colony of New South Wales.
 His father, John Jardine, was a Scottish military officer who came to Australia with his wife in 1840 to take up the offer of a land grant and become a grazier.
 The Jardines sold "Rathluba" in 1842 and after a brief period living near Cecil Park, moved to the Wellington district in the central-west of the colony.
 Frank's father became a well-known pastoral squatter, Commissioner of Crown Lands and police magistrate in this region, obtaining and selling various properties including "Gobolion" and "The Holmes".
 With this new found prosperity, Frank, along with his younger brothers were sent to Sydney for schooling to be educated at Sydney Grammar School.